robhagemans/basicode/BASICODE.rst

 ---------

 Basicode-3 and -3C only.
-Switch to graphics mode and clears the screen.
+Switch to graphics mode and clear the screen.

 In BASICODE-3C only, the screen is cleared using the background colour specified in ``CC(1)``, which is also kept internally for use by the other graphics subroutines.